suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 ## Restaurant API should return their associated reviews

-On the main listing we want the **count** of reviews and on an individual restaurant page we want the list of all reviews.
+On the main listing, we want the **count** of reviews and on an individual restaurant page, we want the list of all reviews.

 To achieve these, we will use the `Include` method of EF Core to incorporate this data into our API response.